uidaholib/fridayletter_source/pages/about.md

 If the Wayback has the page archived, it will resolve to the capture nearest the date you requested.

 Some links to internal U of I pages are also broken.
-UIdaho's servers will return a 404 page that also obscures the original link.
+U of I's servers will return a 404 page that also obscures the original link.
 By looking at the 404 URL, the original request can be reconstructed by deleting `/404.aspx?item=`, replacing the escaped entity `%2f` with `/`, and removing any additional parameters after `&`.
 Once reconstructed, the original URL can be used in the Wayback Machine.